andrew/ultimate-awesome/README.md

 - [Awesome-Android-Open-Source-Projects](https://github.com/binaryshrey/Awesome-Android-Open-Source-Projects) - :eyeglasses: A curated list of awesome android projects by open-source contributors. .
 - [awesome-neo4j](https://github.com/neueda/awesome-neo4j) - A curated list of Neo4j resources.
 - [awesome-minecraft](https://github.com/Incendo/awesome-minecraft) - A curated list of awesome (free) open-source frameworks, libraries and software for Minecraft.
+- [awesome-kafka](https://github.com/semantalytics/awesome-kafka) - A curated list of awesome things related to Apache Kafka.
+- [minecraft-hack-clients](https://github.com/Minecraft-Anarchy/minecraft-hack-clients) - A collection of Minecraft Hack Clients.
+- [awesome-android](https://github.com/liuguangqiang/awesome-android) - A awesome list of organizations, developers and libraries.
+- [awesome-minecraft](https://github.com/LiteDevelopers/awesome-minecraft) - 😎 Awesome Minecraft ⭐ A list of frameworks, libraries and software relating to Minecraft.
 - [awesome-fabric](https://github.com/Siphalor/awesome-fabric) - A curated list of Fabric libraries and tools - contributions welcome.
+- [Android-Awesome-Resources](https://github.com/kiwismedia/Android-Awesome-Resources) - One and only place on the internet for all Android Development Resources.
 - [awesome-android](https://github.com/eric-erki/awesome-android) - A curated list of awesome Android packages and resources.
 - [awesome-android-things](https://github.com/eric-erki/awesome-android-things) - A curated list of awesome android things tutorials, libraries and much more at one place.
 - [-awesome-android-ui](https://github.com/eric-erki/-awesome-android-ui) - A curated list of awesome Android UI/UX libraries.